-After having bad experiences with rehab facilities, you may be skeptical—and concerned—about finding another one.
-After all, those negative or unsuccessful experiences may have left you deeply discouraged about the effectiveness of treatment programs.
+If you have had a negative experience with a rehab facility in the past, you may be skeptical — and concerned — about finding another one.
+After all, those experiences may have left you deeply discouraged about the effectiveness of treatment programs.
 How do you know if another treatment center’s staff will be kind or knowledgeable?
 How do you know if they will put your needs first, when other rehabs seem to have failed you and your loved ones?

 - How do they view addiction?
 How do they view the treatment of mental health issues?
-In other words, do they believe that addiction is fundamentally behavioral, or do they think it is disease-based?
+In other words, do they believe that addiction is fundamentally behavioral, or do they think it is a complicated condition with causes related to brain chemistry, mental health conditions, and/or personal trauma?
 Will they try to identify any underlying mental health conditions and treat them, or will they ignore those symptoms and only treat addiction?

 - How do they approach patients and families?
-If you aren’t treated like a customer from the first moment you interact with them, think twice about their treatment center.
 You should be treated with respect, compassion and courtesy throughout the entire process.
-You’ll be able to tell that treament center’s philosophy of customer service from the first phone call and while they verify your benefits.
+You will experience the treatment center’s philosophy of customer service from the first phone call, even while they verify your benefits.
 If you’re not satisfied with that experience, you may want to move on.

 - What is their take on treatment methods?
-A simple viewing of their website should be able to tell you how innovative or traditional a particular rehab center is.
-Their materials should also plainly state the kinds of programs they offer and what each one can do for you or your loved one.
+The information on a rehab center’s website should tell you how innovative or traditional its approach will be.
+What you’re reading there doesn’t plainly state the kinds of programs they offer and what each one can do for you or your loved one.

 - Are they transparent about how they work?
 Any materials you receive or see online, as well as your conversations with admissions coordinators, should transmit honesty and authenticity.
 Things that sound too good to be true often are, and your admissions coordinators should be up front with you about the hard work of recovery and the costs of treatment.